 The girls have no relationship with their biological father.
 In fact, he signed over his rights in lieu of paying child support years ago.
 Yet you know that living with your current husband would not be the best arrangement for the girls.
 The girls have never been close to your new husband and you can’t imagine the situation getting any better if you were gone.
 So in your mind, leaving the children to him is not an option either.

 Based on this scenario, you decide to make your sister the guardian of the girls, while your husband would continue to raise your son if something happens.

-Of course that’s just one of MANY examples in which the decision to appoint separate guardians for your children comes into play.
-As I tell parents all the time, YOU and only you know what is best for the physical and emotional well-being of your children in a time of need.
+Of course, that’s just one of MANY examples in which the decision to appoint separate guardians for your children comes into play.
+As we tell parents all the time, YOU and only you know what is best for the physical and emotional well-being of your children in a time of need.
 While the ideal situation is to leave the kids together if possible, family dynamics or life circumstances may dictate that alternative plans be made.

 Fortunately, that’s the beauty of estate planning.
 It gently forces you to think about such situations in advance so your children are given the best chance to thrive if something unexpectedly happens to you.
-You can then document your wishes so there is no question as to who you want to care for your children in your absence.
+You can then document your wishes, so there is no question as to who you want to care for your children in your absence.

 Haven’t made plans yet to legally appoint someone to care for your minor children if something happens to you?